Pradhyumn-24/tic-tac-toe/README.md

 Want to win more?
 Try to go first and take the center square – it gives you the highest chance of winning. 😎

 ## 🙌 Thanks for Playing!
+This project is perfect for anyone who wants to understand game loops, input handling, and simple AI logic.

+Have fun and feel free to modify it!